ramda/ramda/CONTRIBUTING.md

     commit message, wrapped at 72 characters.
 Do not commit changes to __dist/ramda.js__.

 5. Run `npm test` (or `make test lint`) and address any errors.
+It will install needed dependencies locally.
 Preferably, fix commits in place using `git rebase` or `git commit --amend` to make the changes easier to review and to keep the history tidy.

 6. Push to your fork: